+If you need to improve your reading speed, you can struggle alone.
+It isn’t easy and time-consuming to do things yourself.
 You need help, but where can you find it?
-The people at Saint Louis University have developed a program that helps you accelerate your reading speed by presenting word groups in a sequential manner.
-It’s called a tachistoscope (or rapid-viewer) application that is really helpful.
+The people at Saint Louis University have developed a program that helps you accelerate your reading speed by sequentially presenting word groups.
+It’s called a tachistoscope (or rapid-viewer) application that is helpful.

-You can use the program to learn vocabulary, view text files (it allows you to choose the file), proofread large files in a sequential manner, and even memorize texts by repeating them repeatedly.
+You can use the program to learn vocabulary, view text files (it allows you to choose the file), sequentially proofread large files, and even memorize texts by repeating them repeatedly.

 The software also helps people become faster readers.
 The program can read and display text from plain text files (not Microsoft Word).
-If the documents contain lines that are separated by carriage returns, the software can display the lines randomly or in looping sections.
+If the documents contain lines separated by carriage returns, the software can display the lines randomly or in looping sections.

 Controlling the program is relatively simple.
-You just use a set of – customizable – keyboard shortcuts.
+You use a set of customizable keyboard shortcuts.
 Buttons and menu items are also present.
-You can hide the control panel and can change the color of the font, the font family, and even the color of the window.
+You can hide the control panel and change the font color, the font family, and even the window color.
 People with eye problems can customize the size and colors of the text for perfect reading.

 The Reading Acceleration Machine (RAM) is a free program that can help people memorize texts, increase their reading speed, and learn a language through repetition.
 It’s a small tool that is pretty basic.